Limiting empirical spectral distribution for the non-backtracking matrix of an Erd\H{o}s-R\'enyi random graph: The bulk distribution: proving Theorem

-In Corollary~\ref{t:ReplCor}, we will take $M_\mym$ to be the partly derandomized matrix $\tH_0$ and $P_\mym$ to be the matrix $E$ (see \eqref{e:def tH_0}), where we supress the dependence of $\tH_0$ and $E$ on $n=\mym/2$ to simplify the notation.
-There are two interesting features: first, the singular values of $\tH_0$ may be written out explicitly in terms of the eigenvaules of the Hermitian matrix $A$ (which are well understood; see Lemma~\ref{lem:Cond3}); and second, the matrix $E$ is completely determined by the matrix $\tH_0$, making this a novel application of the replacement principle (Theorem~\ref{t:Repl} and Corollary~\ref{t:ReplCor}) where there two matrices are highly dependent.
+In Corollary~\ref{t:ReplCor}, we will take $M_\mym$ to be the partly derandomized matrix $\tH_0$ and $P_\mym$ to be the matrix $E$ (see \eqref{e:def tH_0}), where we suppress the dependence of $\tH_0$ and $E$ on $n=\mym/2$ to simplify the notation.
+There are two interesting features: first, the singular values of $\tH_0$ may be written out explicitly in terms of the eigenvalues of the Hermitian matrix $A$ (which are well understood; see Lemma~\ref{lem:Cond3}); and second, the matrix $E$ is completely determined by the matrix $\tH_0$, making this a novel application of the replacement principle (Theorem~\ref{t:Repl} and Corollary~\ref{t:ReplCor}) where the sequence of matrices $\tH_0 + E= \tH$ has some dependencies among the entries.